Prospective Graduate Students

 Students entering our Master's program are generally expected to have a Bachelor's degree in computer science or a related discipline, with a grade point average of 3.0 out of 4.0.
-GRE is not required but recommended for admission and used as one of the criteria for financial aid consideration.
-A minimum TOEFL score of 527 (paper base), 197 (computer base), 6.0 (IELTS), or 71 (IBT) is required for International applicants.
+Students who have very little computer science background should apply to Kent State as a Post-undergraduate Student (see "Types of Admission to the Master's Program" below).

 We expect applicants to our program to have mathematical proficiency through Linear Algebra and Discrete Mathematics, and to have taken computer science course work that minimally includes Data Structures, Structure of Programming Languages, Operating Systems, and Computer Architecture.

 Several types of Graduate Assistantships are available on competitive basis.
 The assistantship normally carries tuition scholarship plus stipend.
-Applications for financial assistantship must be received before the deadlines of January 31 (for Fall applications) or September 15 (for Spring applications).
+Applications for financial assistantship must be received before the deadlines of January 31 (for Fall applications).
 Students who receive awards will be notified by late March, or late October, respectively.
 Unfortunately, due to the large number of requests, we can only notify applicants who will be awarded an assistantship.
 All graduate applicants will automatically be evaluated for graduate assistantship.

 Since it may take 3-4 weeks for our graduate office to process those applications, students should apply well in advance of the deadlines listed above.
 Applications for admission sent in the last few weeks before a deadline will probably not be processed in time to be considered for admission.

 We appreciate your interest in our program, and we look forward to considering your application!